ibrag8998/covid_bot/README.md

 # Telegram: @covid19_rudag_bot

 Everyday at 9 a.m. bot will send covid-19 statistics
-to every what where he added
+to every chat where he is for World, Russia and Dagestan